Statement on FDA Status of Borates

 3. The products listed above, as of the date of shipment, are not adulterated or misbranded within the meaning of the Federal Food, Drug, and Cosmetics Act (FFDCA) or any state food and drug laws.

-U.S. Borax Inc. does not offer any product that we approve nor intend for use as a dietary ingredient, pharmaceutical and/or over-the-counter (OTC) active ingredient, nor food additive or direct additive to foods.
+U.S. Borax does not offer any product that we approve nor intend for use as a dietary ingredient, pharmaceutical and/or over-the-counter (OTC) active ingredient, nor food additive or direct additive to foods.
 Our NF grade products are labeled as "NOT FOR INTERNAL USE" and thus are not intended for internal related applications nor as an active ingredient.
-U.S. Borax Inc. is not required to maintain, nor do we maintain a Drug Master File for our NF products.
-None of our products or facilities are registered with the U.S. FDA.
+U.S. Borax is not required to maintain, nor do we maintain a Drug Master File for our NF products.
+None of our products or facilities are registered with the U.S. Federal Food and Drug Administration.

 2Under the conditions of normal use, these substances would not reasonably be expected to migrate to food, based on available scientific information and data.